 Conclusion

 Vitamin E supplementation in Uda rams enhanced erythropoiesis and immune function, improved lipid profiles by lowering cholesterol and increasing HDL, and reduced oxidative stress, indicating improved physiological resilience and metabolic efficiency.
 Optimal effects were observed at 60 g/kg without adverse impacts on liver function or protein metabolism.

+Disclaimer (Artificial intelligence)

+Option 1:

+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

+Option 2:

+Author(s) hereby declare that generative AI technologies such as Large Language Models, etc. have been used during the writing or editing of manuscripts.
+This explanation will include the name, version, model, and source of the generative AI technology and as well as all input prompts provided to the generative AI technology

+Details of the AI usage are given below:

+1.

+2.

+3.

 References